NextCenturyCorporation/AIDA-Interchange-Format/docker/batch-init/README.md

 ### Install AWS CLI

-The AWS CLI is required when you are running any of the described Docker container below locally or on a non-EC2 instance that does not have appropriate AWS roles attached.
+The AWS CLI is required when you are running the containers below locally or on a non-EC2 instance that does not have appropriate AWS roles attached.
 For more information on how to install the AWS CLI see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ### Install Docker